top of page

 When someone scolds another person, they express their disapproval, displeasure, or anger, often using strong and critical language.
 The intention behind scolding is to admonish or reprimand the individual, aiming to correct their behavior or convey a sense of disappointment.
 Scolding can occur in various settings, such as within families, schools, workplaces, or social interactions.
 It typically involves a person in a position of authority, such as a parent, teacher, supervisor, or elder, chastising another person for their actions or conduct.
 While scolding may arise from a genuine concern for someone's well-being or the maintenance of order, it should ideally be balanced with empathy, constructive feedback, and a focus on guiding positive change.

-Example sentences of scold
+Example sentences containing scold

 1. I can't help but scold when I see someone littering.